captionpoint/CaptionPoint-Server/public/will.md

 If we do not, who will?
 ---
 ## ELIZABETH:
+Oh please, darling, I’m not dissuading you.
+---
+## ELIZABETH:
-Oh please, darling, I’m not dissuading you, I think the book is a fine idea and a brilliant tribute.
+I think the book is a fine idea and a brilliant tribute.
+---
+## ELIZABETH:
 But you need to watch the money.
+---
+## ELIZABETH:
 We want to be *investing* in this book, not donating.
 ---
 ## HENRY: